0x6d64/cypress/README.md

 Currently only one action is supported:
 - the command "take picture" triggers a connected webcam and posts the image as a status update
 - the command "delete n" deletes a status update with index n (0 being the most recent status)
+- the command "say" creates a status update with the text following the command (truncated to 140 characters)

+## planned features
+- take picture a regular intervals for later revrieval, start and stop taking pictures by sending a command via direct message
+- look for movement in image and notify users on movement

 ## known issues
 - the size if the image uploaded is limited